Close crop of graduation robe

 Admission

 New graduate students are admitted to the PhD Program in Sociology only for the fall semester.
-Completed applications should be received by the department no later than January 10th of the year the applicant intends to start.
+Completed applications should be received by the department no later than January 10th of the year the applicant intends to start, but if space permits we continue to review applications received until mid-April.

 An applicant must meet the UWM Graduate School’s requirements for admission to the PhD program in Sociology.
 In addition, applicants to the PhD program must: